 A Training Management System (TMS) is a specialized software solution designed to streamline the administration, automation, and delivery of training programs within an organization.
 Unlike

-the broader scope of an LMS, this encompasses a wide range of learning activities, a TMS hones in on the logistical and operational aspects of training.
+the broader scope of an LMS, which encompasses a wide range of learning activities, a TMS hones in on the logistical and operational aspects of training.

 Key Features of a TMS